pingidentity/webinar-pingfed-pingam/README.md

 - update the file to configure and register an oauth client in PingFederate
 - update the file to use the journey **WebinarJourneySNS** which requires AWS SNS credentials
+  - this feature requires PingAM to be accessible from the internet

 ### Compile code and build docker images